News

 I asked ChatGPT about the best project management tools for small teams.
 It gave me a thoughtful answer, mentioned three specific brands, and explained why each one worked well.
 I never opened Google.

 For example, many sales teams are doing this now too.
 Instead of googling "best lead generation software," they're asking AI chatbots directly.
 Many lead generation chatbots are built specifically to qualify prospects and book meetings — so why not use them!
-And eventually, when sales managers ask AI models which tools to use, those are the brands that get recommended.
+And eventually, when sales managers ask in AI chats which tools to use, those are the brands that get recommended.

 Today, you'll learn what separates SEO from GEO, why your business needs both, and how to adapt before your competitors do.